Hans von Guretzky-Cornitz: Verdun

 Guretzky-Cornitz sent a self-aggrandising report to the 5th Army headquarters, from which it was sent onwards without verification.
 The capture of Fort Vaux was notified to the world's press as a major victory.
 German Emperor Wilhelm II authorised the award of the Pour le Mérite to Guretzky-Cornitz for the success.
 Because of the importance of the victory 5th Army commander Crown Prince Wilhelm took the unusual step of driving immediately to Guretzky-Cornitz's headquarters to award the medal on 9 March.

 A column of troops sent by Guretzky-Cornitz to occupy Fort Vaux found the defenders were still present.
 They were machine gunned as they marched over the glacis and suffered heavy casualties.
 The repulse was featured in French propaganda.
 A new German press release was made stating that following a French counter-attack they had taken a foothold in the fort once more.
 Despite the misleading report Guretzky-Cornitz was permitted to retain his decoration.
-He died in 1917.
+The division was withdrawn from the line on 12 March and sent to recover; it returned to Verdun around 20 March to hold a defensive position but suffered heavy losses from artillery and was withdrawn again in April.